 Boehm was a flutist and the creator of the modern flute most of us play on today.
 Therefore, he really knew what he was doing when writing method books and pieces.
 This book is more of a technique book than a study book, in my opinion, as it doesn't really contain any melodies like other studies would.
 However, it's a great workout for your fingers and specifically for becoming comfortable in all keys, as mentioned in the title.
 I particularly love etude #10, as it kind of sounds like a melody but it's made up of constant octaves.
 There is no text at all in this book, so make sure you've explored other method books before purchasing this one.
 You will be your own guide!

 There you have it, 9 precious books that will last you a lifetime.
-Of course, there are many more that I own and would recommend, but I think this is a good enough start :) Make sure to consult your private teacher to decide which is the best book to buy first.
-If you don't have a flute teacher yet, make sure to check out my Lessons and About pages to discover more about me and perhaps study with me!
+Of course, there are many more that I own and would recommend, but I think this is a good enough start :) Leave a comment below letting me know which books you own and/or if you have other ones you recommend!
+I absolutely love collecting more and more method books!